 Take Your Career to the Next Level

-If you are a licensed dental hygienist with a completed associate’s degree from an accredited school of dental hygiene, our program can help you enhance you skills and career opportunities in as little as two years.
-You will have the opportunity to customize your program plan to help you meet your personal career goals, enabling you to directly transfer gained expertise to a professional work setting.
+If you are a licensed dental hygienist with a completed associate’s degree from an accredited school of dental hygiene, our program can help you enhance your skills and career opportunities in as little as two years.
+You will have the opportunity to customize your online program plan to help you meet your personal career goals, enabling you to directly transfer gained expertise to a professional work setting.

 To be completed prior to matriculation:

 - Active dental hygiene license

 - Associate’s degree or certificate in dental hygiene from an accredited institution

 - Cumulative undergraduate GPA of 2.5 or higher

 Required Materials for Admission

 - Official Transcripts (from all institutions of higher education and high school)